bekahsealey/specia-child/README.md

 			* Click the back arrow next to "Customizing > Footer Section Copyright Content" directly below the "Save & Publish" button
 		3. Click the back arrow next to "You are customizing Footer Section" directly below the "Save & Publish" button **end customization**

+### Using WordPress

+Visit the [WordPress website](https://codex.wordpress.org/Main_Page) for more on how to create content and maintain your website.